Killing Us Softly

-Killing Us Softly 4: Advertising’s Image of Women is an American documentary based on a lecture by Jean Kilbourne and is produced and distributed by the Media Education Foundation.
-The documentary, first released in 1979 and since revised and updated three times, focuses on images of women in advertising, in particular on gender stereotypes, the effects of advertising on women's self-image, and the objectification of women's bodies.
+Killing Us Softly is an American documentary series by Jean Kilbourne, produced and distributed by the Media Education Foundation.
+First released in 1979 and since revised and updated three times, most recently in 2010, it focuses on images of women in advertising; in particular on gender stereotypes, the effects of advertising on women's self-image, and the objectification of women's bodies.

 The two most recent updates, Killing Us Softly 3 and Killing Us Softly 4, were produced by the Media Education Foundation and directed by Sut Jhally.
 Using modern print and television advertisements, the films make connections between unrealistic media portrayals of women and problems such as "eating disorders, men's violence against women, and the political backlash against feminism."

 Overview

 Kilbourne is critical of the advertising industry, accusing it of misconduct.
 She argues that the superficial, objectifying and unreal portrayal of women in advertising lowers women's self-esteem.
 Sexualized images of women are being used to sell virtually all kinds of goods, and Kilbourne argues that they degrade women, encourage abuse, and reinforce the patriarchal, sexist society.
 Kilbourne also draws a connection between advertising and pornography, stating that "the advertisers are America's real pornographers".